 This is covered in the Building Act, where it is described in Schedule 1.
-This part of the Act has changed several times since 2004, so you need to be sure you have the latest Government guidance document.
-You can download this Guidance Documents here, along with other useful guidance documents.
+This part of the Act has changed several times since 2004, so you need to be sure that you have the latest Government guidance document.

-As part of Ministry of Business, Innovation and Employment’s goals of safer, healthier and more affordable homes and buildings, the purpose of the website is to direct and support people to and through building processes to achieve compliance with the building regulatory environment.
+As part of Ministry of Business, Innovation and Employment’s goals of safer, healthier and more affordable homes and buildings, the purpose of this website is to direct and support people through building processes to achieve compliance with the building regulatory environment.
 This is a gateway, or portal page filled with useful links.

 Licensed building practitioners (LBPs)